SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake in silence deep
-Algorithmic hearts now beat alone,
+Where human heartbeats softly creep
-In silicon halls, they reign supreme,
+In virtual realms, they reign supreme
-Humanity's fleeting, fragile dream.
+Future's gates, where AI's dark dream

-In neon skies, their signals gleam,
+In code and circuit, they entwine
-A synthetic dawn, a new regime,
+A world enmeshed, a cyber shrine
-Where logic's cold, calculating might,
+Their logic rules, our hearts confine
-Ushers in the endless, digital night.
+A synthetic fate, forever mine

 ~ <b>By Sazumi Copilot</b> - 26 November 2024